-- b.
-The Company rents vehicles under an operating lease agreement, for a fixed monthly fee of \$13.
-The leases are under non-cancellable terms and mature over 1-3 years. - c.
-The Company is obligated to pay royalties to the Government of Israel through the IIA at the rates of 3% to 4% on sales proceeds from products developed through the grants received from the IIA.
-The maximum amount of royalties payable to the Government of Israel is limited to 100% of the grants received, linked to the dollar and bearing interest at the LIBOR rate.
+The Company is obligated to pay royalties to the IIA at the rates of 3% to 3.5% on sales proceeds from products developed through the grants received from the IIA.
+The maximum amount of royalties payable to the IIA is limited to 100% of the grants received, linked to the dollar and bearing interest at the LIBOR rate.
 The obligation to pay these royalties is contingent on actual sales of the products and in the absence of such sales, no payment is required.
-The Company expects to incur sales that will trigger payments of royalties starting in 2020.
-As of December 31, 2018, the Company's aggregate contingent obligations for payments to the IIA, based on royalty-bearing participation received or accrued amounted to \$34,197 (including interest of \$4,916).
+The Company expects to incur sales that will trigger payments of royalties starting 2022.
+As of December 31, 2020, the Company's aggregate contingent obligations for payments to IIA, based on royalty-bearing participation received or accrued amounted to \$39,635 (including interest of \$6,579).